-participan participants are authorized and remitted completely and accurately.
-Control Number Description of Controls Tests of Operating Effectiveness Results 6.1 Participant Service Representatives or Distribution Specialists review disbursement requests to evaluate if all required paperwork and authorizations were completed.
+partici participants are authorized and remitted completely and accurately.
+BPAS's Control Tests of Controls Results 6.1 Participant Service Representatives or Distribution Specialists review disbursement requests to evaluate if all required paperwork and authorizations were completed.
 Inspected disbursement request review documentation for a sample of participant disbursements to determine if disbursements are reviewed by a Customer Service Representative or a Distribution Specialist to evaluate if all required paperwork and authorizations were completed.
 No exceptions noted.
 6.2 Terminating participants that are requesting a final distribution must complete the required forms and return them to BPAS prior to disbursement.
-Inspected terminating participant distribution forms for a sample of disbursements for terminating participants to determine if all required termination forms were completed.
+Inspected terminating participant distribution forms for a sample of disbursements for terminating participants to determine if all required termination forms were completed prior to disbursement.
 No exceptions noted.
 6.3 Daily, a Summary Trade Order report illustrating plan investment transactions is prepared by a BPAS Trust Operations employee to verify the total dollar amount and accuracy of the disbursements.
 The report is then reviewed by an independent Trust Operations employee prior to faxing the request to the Wire Desk for execution.
 Inspected the Summary Trade Order report and other supporting review documentation for a sample of days to determine if the Summary Trade Order report was prepared and then reviewed by an independent Trust Operations employee.
 No exceptions noted.
 6.4 Daily, BPAS completes a Wire Procedure Checklist to verify the daily trading activity and authorization of wire transfers of funds.
 The Wire Procedure Checklist is independently reviewed for confirmation.
-Inspected the Wire Procedure Checklist and other supporting review documentation for a sample of days to determine if the Wire Procedure Checklist was prepared and then reviewed by an independent employee.
+Inspected the Wire Procedure Checklist for a sample of days to determine if the Wire Procedure Checklist was prepared and then reviewed by an independent employee.
 No exceptions noted.